prometheus-operator/kube-prometheus/docs/customizations/perses.md

 make manifests-perses
 ```

-This uses [`examples/perses.jsonnet`](../../examples/perses.jsonnet), which imports the Perses addon and disables Grafana automatically.
+This uses [`examples/perses.jsonnet`](../../examples/perses.jsonnet), which imports the Perses addon and sets `grafana: {}` to omit Grafana.
 Apply the generated manifests:

 ```shell
 # Apply CRDs and namespace first